JenDPoueymirou/DataPortfolioProject1/README.md

 # Exploring the Effects of Pollutants on Asthma ER Visits across NYC
 ## Questions
- *We identify signiificant factors and scope of the project*
+ *We identify significant factors and scope of the project*

 **1. What does your dataset explore?**
 - How air pollution affects respiratory health across NYC neighborhoods